victorgomez09/vira/docs/README.md

 ### Why Manual Chain Building?

-Vira optimizes performance by building the middleware chain once during application startup.
+virapi optimizes performance by building the middleware chain once during application startup.
 In test environments, this startup process doesn't happen automatically, so you need to call `await app._build_middleware_chain()` manually after adding middleware but before making ASGI calls.

 This ensures your tests accurately reflect the behavior of your application in production.